adaoka4/GloBox-A-B-Test/README.md

-Result
-​
-In the absence of any potential biases, I did not observe any differences between the average revenue per user in both groups.
+Result: In the absence of any potential biases, I did not observe any differences between the average revenue per user in both groups.
 On the other hand, the conversion rate for the treatment group was higher than the control group.

 ​

-Recommendation

-​

-Based on the results above, it did not make sense to proceed with launching the new landing page.
+Recommendation: Based on the results above, it did not make sense to proceed with launching the new landing page.
 Even though I did not observe an increase in revenue per user, the new landing page did lead to an increase in conversion rate which was still a positive outcome, but the change would not bring any additional revenue to the company.